Alberto Sordi: Theater and cinema actor

 Sordi finally managed to make his debut in the revue theatre in the company of Guido Riccioli and Nanda Primavera in the 1938–1939 season with the show Ma in campagna è un'altra... rosa.
 In this show he initially had the role of stilé (line dancer), but was later promoted to the role of butler in a sketch by Benini and Gori written especially for him.
 In 1938–39, he played in several movies, including Princess Tarakanova and The Night of Tricks.

 In 1940, he was called to arms.
-He was assigned to the 82nd Infantry Regiment "Torino" and served in the regimental orchestra, they played accompanying the soldiers' departures for the brief French campaign.
+He was assigned to the 82nd Infantry Regiment "Torino" and served in the regimental orchestra, who played accompanying the soldiers' departures for the brief French campaign.
 During the service, Sordi still had time to pursue his artistic career.
 In this period, he played minor roles in Giararub directed by Goffredo Alessandrini, La Signorina by Ladislao Kish, Le signorine della villa accanto by Gian Paolo Rosmino.
 The first major success came with Mario Mattoli's The Three Pilots.
 On stage he was getting known as a comedian and joined the Compagnia di riviste di Fanfulla.
 In 1943, he played a part in Mattoli's Ritorna Za-Bum at Teatro Quirino.

 In 1950, with Vittorio De Sica he co-founded the P.F.C.
 (Produzione Film Comici), but disengaged from it in 1951.
 Also in 1950, he debuted as a protagonist in Mamma Mia, What an Impression!.
 However, the film received tepid reviews from critics and the audience.
 In 1951 he first started collaborating with Federico Fellini: they made The White Sheik in 1952 and I vitelloni in 1953, a movie about young slackers, in which he plays a weak immature loafer.
 For I vitelloni Sordi was praised by critics and for the first time appreciated highly as a dramatic actor and honoured with Nastro d'Argento for Best Supporting Actor In 1954 he played in as many as in 13 films, including An American in Rome, Il seduttore, etc. Late in 1953, Sordi went to New York with Goffredo Lombardo who intended to shoot there Un romano a New York.
 Though the project was never realized, the trip made Sordi think about perspectives in foreign cinema.